 - The item already has that enchantment on it; the game will prevent you from applying an identical one

-- (Note that the game only prevents applying an identical enchantment if you (or another player) applied the existing one yourself.
+Note that the game only prevents applying an identical enchantment if you (or another player) applied the existing one yourself.
 As an odd distinction, you can re-apply an identical enchantment if the item dropped originally with the existing one.
-Be careful not to do this; it’s just a waste of your materials!)
+Be careful not to do this; it’s just a waste of your materials!

-Most set items drop with a certain set of default enchantments (though some variation exists):
+Additional note: Most set items drop with a certain set of default enchantments (though some variation exists):

 - Light armor sets usually have armor drop with Max Magicka enchants, jewelry with Magicka Recovery, and weapons with Absorb Magicka